-Editor's note: This clause will capture conclusions for Key Issue #2.

-The following is taken as the basis for the way forward:
+The following is taken as the basis for the normative work:

-- UE-UE TSC (for both IEEE TSN based applications and other applications) communication (using local switching) is supported for all the UE(s) connected to the same DNN/S-NSSAI, terminating on the same UPF network instance.
+- UE-UE TSC (for both IEEE TSN based applications and other applications) communication (using local switching i.e., without routing via N6) is supported for all the UE(s) connected to the same DNN/S-NSSAI, terminating on the same UPF network instance.

-- For IP PDU Sessions, UE-UE TSC communication using local switching (without routing via N6) can be supported by UPF implementation based on operator policies.

-- TSN AF or any AF provides information (e.g. QoS requirements such as delay, burst size, periodicity, burst arrival time) about a UE-UE TSC stream.

-- TSN AF or any AF sends the request separately for talker (uplink traffic) and listeners (downlink traffic).
+- TSN AF or any AF can determine UE-UE TSC stream (e.g. Flow Descriptions, QoS requirements such as delay, burst size, periodicity, burst arrival time).
+TSN AF or any AF determines the Deterministic QoS requirements of the TSC stream for each UE (one for uplink traffic, one or more for downlink traffic), and sends the request separately for talker (uplink traffic) and listeners (downlink traffic).

+- For all traffic, including UE-UE communication (for all PDU Sessions, including PDU Sessions other than PDU Sessions serving TSC), the existing forwarding mechanisms defined in the 23.501 [2] clause 5.8.2.5.3 or clause 5.8.2.13 can be applied.

+NOTE: Optimization on UE-UE TSC based on UPF report (i.e., target UE’s IP@/MAC@) of peer UEs regarding local switching is not precluded and should be considered to support when the fundamental functions are specified.